TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/ContextualMenu.rst

 ------

 ..  deprecated:: 12.1
-    Configuration of the context menu was streamlined.
+    The configuration of the context menu was streamlined.
 Replace

     *   :html:`class="t3js-contextmenutrigger"` with :html:`data-contextmenu-trigger="click"`
     *   :html:`data-table="pages"` with :html:`data-contextmenu-table="pages"`